moltin-examples/Search-Lambdas/README.md

 Built to be deployed using the serverless framework, configured for AWS.

 To deploy, make sure you have your AWS creds configured https://serverless.com/framework/docs/providers/aws/guide/credentials#amazon-web-services

+Once Deploy you need to update handler
+The handler name formate is filename.function name.
+Either elasticsearch.handler or algoliasearch.handler.
+You could right addential logic to handle choosing wich one, but for simplicity we left either option.

 Ensure `serverless.yml` is set up as you want it.